Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Results

 To characterize elastic electron–phonon interactions, we compute the decoherence times, estimated as pure-dephasing time of the optical response theory.
 Under the second-order cumulant approximation, the pure-dephasing function is expressed as:

-where $C_{ij}(t) = <\delta E_{ij}(t)\delta E_{ij}(0)>$ is the unnormalized autocorrelation function of the phonon-induced band gap fluctuation. $E_{ij}(t) = E_{ij}(t) - <E_{ij}>$ represents the fluctuation of the energy gap between states $i$ and $j$, and $<E_{ij}>$ denotes the ensemble-averaged band gap.
+where $C_{ij}(t) = <\delta E_{ij}(t)\delta E_{ij}(0)>$ is the unnormalized autocorrelation function (un-ACF) of the phonon-induced band gap fluctuation. $E_{ij}(t) = E_{ij}(t) - <E_{ij}>$ represents the fluctuation of the energy gap between states $i$ and $j$, and $<E_{ij}>$ denotes the ensemble-averaged band gap.
 The pure-dephasing (or decoherence) time is extracted by fitting $D_{ij}(t)$ (Fig.~\ref{deph}) to a Gaussian decay function of the form: $f(t) = exp(-0.5(\frac{t}{\tau})^2)$, with the corresponding values summarized in Table ~\ref{lifetimes}.
 The initial value of the un-ACF, C$_{ij}$(0), represents the square of band gap fluctuation.
-The calculated band gap variances (in Fig.~\ref{band_edge_fluc} (d-f)) corroborate the un-ACF initial values, which decrease in the sequence Sr$_3$NSb $<$ Ca$_3$NSb $<$ Ba$_3$NSb.
+The calculated band gap variances (in Fig.~\ref{band_edge_fluc} (e-h)) corroborate the initial values of the un-ACF (inset of Fig.~\ref{deph}), which decrease in the sequence: Sr$_3$NSb $<$ Ca$_3$NSb $<$ $\mathrm{Sr_3NSb_{hexa}}$ $<$ $\mathrm{Ba_3NSb_{hexa}}$.
 Greater initial value of un-ACF and more asymmetric ACF favor faster dephasing.
-The pure dephasing times decrease in the opposite order, Ba$_3$NSb $<$ Ca$_3$NSb $<$ Sr$_3$NSb, as expected.
-The suppression of decoherence/pure dephasing in the Ca- or Ba-containing systems is attributed to enhanced electronic energy level fluctuations in comparison to Sr$_3$NSb.
-The pure-dephasing times of X$_3$NSb compounds (17-53 fs) are much shorter than the electron-hole recombination time.
-Therefore, it is necessary to include decoherence into the NAMD simulations.
+The pure dephasing times decrease in the opposite order: $\mathrm{Ba_3NSb_{hexa}}$ $<$ $\mathrm{Sr_3NSb_{hexa}}$ $<$ Ca$_3$NSb $<$ Sr$_3$NSb, as expected.
+The suppression of decoherence/pure dephasing in the Ca$_3$NSb and hexagonal systems ($\mathrm{Sr_3NSb_{hexa}}$ and $\mathrm{Ba_3NSb_{hexa}}$) is attributed to enhanced electronic energy level fluctuations in comparison to Sr$_3$NSb.
+The pure-dephasing times of X$_3$NSb compounds (17-53 fs) are much shorter than the electron-hole recombination lifetimes, underscoring the importance of including decoherence into the NAMD simulations.